Tyoka Jackson: College career

-NFL
+Professional career

 Although he went undrafted, Jackson played in the NFL for 12 years, the fifth-longest among former Penn State players in the NFL.
 He signed with the Atlanta Falcons as an undrafted free-agent defensive end, and spent most of the 1994 NFL season on the practice squad.
-He made his on-field NFL debut as a defensive end with the Miami Dolphins, under Hall of Fame coach Don Shula during the playoffs in 1994-95.
+He made his on-field NFL debut as a defensive end with the Miami Dolphins, under Hall of Fame coach Don Shula during the playoffs in 1994–95.
 Jackson joined the Tampa Bay Buccaneers in late 1996, and played five seasons with the team for Hall of Famer Tony Dungy.
 Jackson signed with the St. Louis Rams and head coach Mike Martz's “Greatest Show on Turf” in May 2001.
 He played in Super Bowl XXXVI for the Rams, a loss to the New England Patriots.
-Chosen as the team's defensive captain from 2003–05, Jackson was named Captain in Perpetuity in 2005.
+Chosen as the team's defensive captain from 2003 to 2005, Jackson was named Captain in Perpetuity in 2005.
 In 2004, Jackson won the local media's annual “Go To Guy” award, given to the best interview in the Rams’ locker room.
 In 2005, Jackson was named to the St. Louis Rams’ 10th Anniversary Team in a vote by the fans.
 He was also selected as one of the St. Louis Rams’ top-10 all-time free agent signings.
-Jackson finished his career as a member of the Detroit Lions, playing both as a reserve defensive end and tackle and on special teams in 2006-07.
+Jackson finished his career as a member of the Detroit Lions, playing both as a reserve defensive end and tackle and on special teams in 2006–07.

-After football
+NFL career statistics

+Personal life

 As he was beginning his NFL career, Jackson was also beginning his career as an entrepreneur, founding The Jackson Investment Company, LLC in 1995, and serving as its president.
 The company specializes in the purchase and development of residential real estate for urban renewal projects.

 The company also was responsible for bringing the first IHOP franchise to Washington, D.C.
 It was the first sit-down franchise in the history of the city's 8th Ward.
 He has since opened a second location in The Columbia Heights neighborhood of D.C.

 He has served on the board of directors of the Blue Roof Franchisee Association, a member association representing IHOP franchisees, since 2012.

-Jackson is a firm believer in giving back to the community.
-He founded “Tyoka’s Troops” in 1999.
-For ten years, Tyoka's Troops conducted a variety of service projects including blood drives in Tampa and St. Louis, and partnered with Florida Blood Services and the American Red Cross to raise awareness about the importance of regular blood and bone marrow donation.
+Jackson founded “Tyoka’s Troops” in 1999.
+For 10 years, Tyoka's Troops conducted a variety of service projects including blood drives in Tampa and St. Louis, and partnered with Florida Blood Services and the American Red Cross to raise awareness about the importance of regular blood and bone marrow donation.

 In 2008–09, Tyoka's Troops also created an incentive program at Malcolm X Elementary School in Jackson's hometown of Washington, D.C.

 Since 2009, Jackson has been a board member of the YMCA of the Capitol Area (Capitol View Chapter).
-He also serves on the board of directors for his alma mater, Bishop McNamara High School.
+Additionally, Tyoka Jackson Field is the renamed home football field at his high school alma mater, Bishop McNamara High School.